OptionalAcceptOptionalArchiveThe archive state of the head object.

 PutBucketLifecycleConfiguration

-this header.
-It includes the expiry-date and rule-id key-value
+includes the expiry-date and rule-id key-value pairs providing object

-pairs providing object expiration information.
-The value of the rule-id is
+expiration information.
+The value of the rule-id is URL-encoded.

 OptionalLastDate and time when the object was last modified.